 - Be from a country that is not in the European Economic Area (EEA) or Switzerland.

-If your student requires a visa to study at the College, please contact our Admissions Officer.
+If your pupil requires a visa to study at the College, please contact our Admissions Officer.

 Parents Living or Working Outside the UK